Accelerating Material Property Prediction using Generically Complete Isometry Invariants: Introduction

-Early works in crystal property prediction used more classical statistical methods like kernel regression \citep{LR1} before eventually moving towards deep learning \citep{deepANN}.
-More recent works have shifted to Graph Neural Networks (GNN) \citep{CGCNN,ALIGNN,matformer,deeperGNN,iCGCNN,MEGNET,crysXPP,geoCGCNN,mtcgcnn,schutt2018schnet} due to their ability to make use of structured data.
-Several of these focus on predicting the properties of the crystals contained within the Materials Project \citep{MP1} using a multigraph representation where vertices represent atoms and edges are embedded with the pairwise distances to an atom's nearest neighbors.
-Some state-of-the-art models use line graphs to incorporate more geometric information like angles and dihedrals \citep{ALIGNN, ruff2023connectivity}.
+Early works in crystal property prediction used more classical statistical methods like kernel regression \cite{LR1} before eventually moving towards deep learning \cite{deepANN}.
+More recent works have shifted to Graph Neural Networks (GNN) \cite{CGCNN,ALIGNN,matformer,deeperGNN,iCGCNN,megnet,crysXPP,geoCGCNN,mtcgcnn,schutt2018schnet} due to their ability to make use of structured data.
+Several of these focus on predicting the properties of the crystals contained within the Materials Project \cite{MP1} using a multigraph representation where vertices represent atoms and edges are embedded with the pairwise distances to an atom's nearest neighbors.
+Some state-of-the-art models use line graphs to incorporate more geometric information like angles and dihedrals \cite{ALIGNN, ruff2023connectivity}.
 The derived line graphs can contain significantly more vertices and edges, incurring a higher computational cost. \cite{pmlr-v202-lin23m_potnet} take a physics principled approach and substitute the interatomic distances for interatomic potentials and capture a crystal's periodicity using the infinite sum of these potentials.

-While graphs are effective in modeling crystal structures, they are discontinuous under perturbations \citep{perturbations}.
+While effective in modeling crystal structures, graphs are discontinuous under perturbations \cite{perturbations}.
 Small movements in the atomic positioning can cause significant changes to the graph's topology.
-Some graphs also rely on the choice of unit cell.
+Some graphs are not unit cell invariant.
 Due to an infinite number of possible unit cells, the graph is then reliant on the data or the cell reduction technique used.

-Equivariant \citep{equivariant} models are a step in the right direction when compared to those that rely on non-invariant geometric descriptors.
-Even so, invariance is a stronger and thus, more desirable property than equivariance.
-Invariant representations are required for distinguishing between crystals, while equivariant representations cannot be relied upon to do so.
-Equivariant transformers have been developed for finite points clouds \citep{equivariant_transformers}, but the periodic case has yet to be handled.
-Equivariant GNNs are still limited by discontinuity and reliance on the unit cell \cite{se3_equiv_gnn,cdvae}.

-Many invariants for crystal structures exist, but there are few with all the desired properties.
-Smooth Overlapped Atomic Positions \citep{soap} and Atomic Cluster Expansion \citep{ace} for example, are both invariants, but due to the reliance on a finite subset of the periodic set, lack continuity.
-The Pair Distribution Function (PDF) \citep{terban2021structural_PDF} uses X-Ray Diffraction Patterns for distinguishing crystals, but cannot differentiate homometric structures \citep{patterson1939homometric}.
-Further, the PDD is a stronger invariant than the PDF as the PDF requires smoothing to recover continuity \citep[Section 3]{widdowson2022resolving}.